 BMI's Drawbacks continued...

-To help prevent health problems from being overweight, men should keep their waist size to no more than 39 or 40 inches; for women, no more than 34 or 35 inches.
-Again, there are some racial differences: Asian men should keep their waists no more than 35.5 inches; Asian women, no more than 31.5 inches, according to the Joslin Diabetes Center.
+To help prevent health problems from being overweight, men should keep their waist size to no more than 39 or 40 inches.
+Women should stick to no more than 34 or 35 inches.
+Again, there are some ethnic differences.
+Asian men should keep their waists no more than 35.5 inches and Asian women to no more than 31.5 inches, according to the Joslin Diabetes Center.

-- Waist-to-height ratio: This compares your waist measurement to your height.
+Waist-to-height ratio: This compares your waist measurement to your height.
 It may be even more helpful than waist circumference alone, Kahan says.
 The goal is for your waist circumference to be less than half of your height.